ssmithsoftware/sample/README.md

 ### Developer Note

-Modules included in this repository have been extracted from private repositories maintained by **ssmith software** and are therefore missing contextual modules.
+Some modules included in this repository have been extracted from private repositories maintained by **ssmith software** and are therefore missing contextual modules.